 Food Insecurity Reality Check

-Here's an issue most wellness programs completely miss: telling your lowest-paid employees to "eat more protein" when they're struggling to afford groceries is tone-deaf at best and actively harmful at worst.
+Most wellness programs miss this: telling your lowest-paid employees to "eat more protein" when they're struggling to afford groceries is tone-deaf—or worse.

-Employee earns $50 in FSA Store credit for monthly tracking compliance.
+The fix: let employees spend their earned credits on high-protein staples.
+An employee earns $50 in FSA Store credit for tracking a month.
 That credit is redeemable for:

 - Ten pounds of chicken breast